jackmcc08/bookmark-manager-jack-solo/README.md

 | user      | @username |          |
 | bookmarks | @website  | list     |
 |           |           |          |

-### To set up the database
-Connect to psql
-Create the database using the psql command CREATE DATABASE bookmark_manager;
-Connect to the database using the pqsl command \c bookmark_manager;
-Run the query we have saved in the file 01_create_bookmarks_table.sql

-Connect to psql
-Create the database using the psql command CREATE DATABASE bookmark_manager_test;
-Connect to the database using the pqsl command \c bookmark_manager_test;

 As a user
 So I can improve my list of bookmarks